Optometric Residency Program

 Residency Director: Shital Mani, O.D., F.A.A.O.

-Prerequisites: O.D. degree from accredited optometry school ; Letter of intent; Curriculum Vitae; Official optometry school transcript; Three letters of recommendation from clinical faculty; Copy of NBEO transcript.
+Prerequisites: O.D. degree from an optometry school accredited by the Accreditation Council on Optometric Education; Letter of intent; Curriculum Vitae; Official optometry school transcript; Three letters of recommendation from clinical faculty; Copy of NBEO transcript.
 Interview is required.

 Thomas Conroy, O.D.